2017 Obsidian Ridge "The Slope" Cabernet Sauvignon

 Northern California continued to recover from the drought, and the year began with abundant rainfall and mild spring weather.
 The rejuvenated vines produced a beautiful crop.
 Summer temperatures were normal and harvest began slightly early and slowly.
 On October 8th, terrible wildfires erupted in Napa and Sonoma Counties.
 We were fortunate that we had already completed the Chardonnay and Pinot Noir harvest from Poseidon Vineyard, and Obsidian Ridge Vineyard was well north of the fire and smoke and was totally unaffected.
 It was a year that the attentive winemaker, one familiar with their vineyards and with a committed and reliable crew, was rewarded.

 Grapes sourced for “The Slope” came from our "C" block on the steepest slope of Obsidian Ridge Vineyard.
-Historically, it is the earliest block to ripen, but this year it took a little longer—we harvested about two weeks later than expected.
 The fruit flavors exhibited a richness that was unlike the rest of the vineyard.
 After carefully de-stemming the fruit, we fermented the grapes in a small tank at high temperatures to gain as much extract as possible.
 We placed the young wine into a handful of Kádár Petraea barrels from our cooperage.
 The oak from these barrels was sourced exclusively for its extra-tight grain.
 Over the 18 months of barrel age, the aroma and spiciness of this wine became so compelling that it made this an easy choice for “The Slope.”

 Alex Beloz, Winemaker